bluesky/databroker/doc/source/user/index.rst

 * 'baseline', readings taken at the beginning and end of the run for alignment and sanity-check purposes

-To explore a run, we can open it by calling it like a function with no
+To explore a run, we can open its entry by calling it like a function with no
 arguments:

 .. ipython:: python